ayyu/amq-userscripts/README.md

 ## `amqListEntryCounter.user.js`

-Similar to Joseph's song counter script, this counts the total number of entries on your list with songs.
+Similar to Joseph's song counter script, this counts the total number of unique entries on your list with songs in AMQ.
+Useful for finding how many entries you have on a given setting.

 Choose the following settings in the lobby before starting, if desired: